MerhanMustafov/calculator/README.md

 # calculator
 calculator with python on tkinter

-this calculator supports only basic operations like addition, subtraction, multiplication, and division.
+supports only basic operations like addition, subtraction, multiplication, and division.